 Giovanardi reactivated in 2013, competing half season in the Superstars Series, driving Porsche Panamera S for Petri Corse team.
 He scored no wins and podiums in eight races to finish 12th in the points.

-One more BTCC season for the end of a career
+One more BTCC season before retirement

 When everybody expected that his career is over, 48-year-old Giovanardi entered 2014 British Touring Car Championship to compete full season in the Airwaves Racing's Ford Focus ST, prepared by Motorbase Performance.
 In 30 races, he recorded eleven Top 10 finishes, including his only podium and third place at Thruxton.
 He finished the championship in the 13th position.